sandippshah/TG-God-2.0/README.md

 [ Edit phone.csv from your file manager or any third party text editor application. and add your all numbers which will be use in members adding recommendation for 15-20 accounts but u can use your biggest.]
-- 
+- RUN COMMAND
 ```
 python3 setup.py
 ```
- (Then choose ( 1 ) Setup Script, After installation choose ( 2 ) Do Exit)
+ ( Then choose ( 1 ) Setup Script, After installation choose ( 2 ) Do Exit)
- - 
+ - RUN COMMAND
 ```
 python3 god.py
 ```
- (Then choose 1 to login your all accounts, its start login your all telegram accounts one by one, after successful logins exit script.)
+ ( Then choose 1 to login your all accounts, its start login your all telegram accounts one by one, after successful logins exit script.)
- - 
+ - RUN COMMAND
 ```
 python3 god.py
 ```
- ( Then choose 51 simple scraper to scrap all group, its scrap all group members, maximum 100k, after scraping exit a script. )
+ ( Then choose 51 simple scraper to scrap all group, its scrap all group members, maximum 100k, after scraping exit a script. )
- - 
+ - RUN COMMAND
 ```
 python3 god.py
 ```
-  ( Then choose 53 simple adder to add all members in your group, its starts adding members one by one via all logined accounts.)
+  ( Then choose 53 simple adder to add all members in your group, its starts adding members one by one via all logined accounts.)

 Now all Process is completed.